mozilla/glean/docs/user/user/adding-glean-to-your-project/kotlin.md

 }
 ```

-Each module that uses Glean SDK needs to specify it in its build file, in the `dependencies` block.
+Each module that uses the Glean Kotlin SDK needs to specify it in its build file, in the `dependencies` block.
 Add this to your Gradle configuration:

 ```Groovy